flamewave000/doit/README.md

 }
 ```

-You can also create a single line target:
+You can also create a single line target.
+When you do, the text following the `:` is expected to be a script as if preceded by `$`.
+Only a script is allowed on a Single Line Target.

 ```
-my_target: $ echo "my single line target"
+my_target: echo "my single line target"
 ```

 You can have multiple targets defined: